strindberg/emacsj/README.md

 The commands are:

-- Push Mark (`ctrl-SPACE`).
+- Set/Push Mark for Selection (`ctrl-SPACE`).
 Set the mark (and activate sticky selection).
 The mark is saved to the mark history.
 To only save the mark to history without starting selection, quickly hit the key binding twice (`ctrl-SPACE ctrl-SPACE`).
 - Pop Mark (`ctrl-u ctrl-SPACE`).
 Pop an item from the mark history and return caret to the saved position.
 History is maintained per file.

 ## Exchange Point and Mark

-When using sticky selection, Exchange Point and Mark switches the position of the selection start and the current caret.
+When a selection is active, Exchange Point and Mark switches the position of the selection start and the current caret.
 The selected region can then be expanded in another direction.
 The location of the caret before the exchange is added to the mark history.

 If the selection is not active when the command is used, sticky selection is activated between the current point and the last saved mark.